KDE/documentation-docs-krita-org/reference_manual/blending_modes/mix.rst

 making the stroke look smooth, without circular pattern that you can see in "Build-Up" painting mode.

-.. hint:: In Alpha Darken mode the blending of the **color** channels happens without taking Opacity or Flow values into accound.
+.. hint:: In Alpha Darken mode the blending of the **color** channels happens without taking Opacity or Flow values into account.
 They are blended as if Opacity and Flow were set to 100%.
 Only blending of the **alpha** channel uses Opacity and flow values.

 .. figure:: /images/blending_modes/mix/Blending_modes_Alpha_Darken_Sample_image_with_dots.png